sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/use-federation.md

 Whether federated or standalone, Sensu backends issue JSON Web Tokens (JWTs) to users upon successful authentication.
 These tokens include a payload that describes the username and group affiliations.
-The payload is used to determine permissions based on the configured [RBAC policy][10].
+The payload is used to determine permissions based on the configured RBAC policy.

 In a federation of Sensu backends, each backend needs to have the same public/private key pair.
 These asymmetric keys are used to crypotgraphically vouch for the user's identity in the JWT payload.